Ouch, Lower Dir: Laram Top Ouch

-Laram, known for its lush green hills, is a popular destination for tourists.
-Laram Sar (about 6000 to 7000 m above sea level) is a lush green scenic spot in Lower Dir.
-The important surrounding hamlets include Danda, Tangobagh, Segay, Babakhwar, Kasso, Gudyakhwar etc. Situated at a distance of 21 km from Ouch Bazar from Chakdara, Larham Sar is close to Ouch.
-Timergara is lying on its western side with the famous modern tourist resort of Malam Jaba being on its eastern side.
-On its south western side is the famous historical Talash Valley.
+Laram, known for its lush green hills, is a destination for tourists.
+Laram Sar (about 6000 to 7000 m above sea level) is a tourist spot in Lower Dir.
+The important surrounding hamlets include Danda, Tangobagh, Segay, Babakhwar, Kasso, Gudyakhwar etc. It is situated at a distance of 21 km from the from Chakdara.
+Timergara is lying on its western side while on its eastern side is with Malam Jaba.
+On its southwestern side is the famous historical Talash Valley.

 Laram Sar can be reached from different areas such as Rabat, Talash, Ouch and Timergara.
 It is also accessible by two roads, one from Ouch, about 21 km long and metalled for about 5 km up to the base of Laram Mountain, and then an unmetalled portion of about 17 km the top of Laram.
 The second road goes from Rabat Bazaar.
-From Peshawar to Laram Top via Ouch the total distance is about 178 km.
+From Peshawar to Laram Top via Ouch, the total distance is about 178 km.
 The mountain top has a radar system and TV signal booster.